-In this rating methodology, we explain our general approach to assessing credit risk of issuers in the semiconductor industry globally, including the qualitative and quantitative factors that are likely to affect rating outcomes in this sector.
+In this rating methodology, we explain our general approach to assessing credit risk of issuers in the packaging manufacturers: metal, glass and plastic containers industry globally, including the qualitative and quantitative factors that are likely to affect rating outcomes in this sector.
 We seek to incorporate all material credit considerations in ratings and to take the most forward-looking perspective that visibility into these risks and mitigants permits.

-The following schematic illustrates our general framework for the analysis of semiconductor companies, which includes the use of a scorecard.3 The scorecard-indicated outcome is not expected to match the actual rating for each company.
+The following schematic illustrates our general framework for the analysis of packaging manufacturers: metal, glass and plastic containers, which includes the use of a scorecard.
+The scorecard-indicated outcome is not expected to match the actual rating for each company.
 For more information, see the "Other considerations" and "Limitations" sections.